by Texas Homesteader ~

 OK, so we’re sold.
 Let’s raise BEES!
 First we researched what equipment we’d need.
 Here are the supplies we purchased before ever receiving our bees:

-- 2 complete *10-frame deep hives – bottom boards, inner lid, telescoping top, etc.
+- 2 complete *10-frame deep hives – including bottom boards, inner lid, telescoping top, etc.

 - 2 additional medium *Super 10-Frame Boxes